deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

 ** If you get an error that it cannot find the path, then first type the following to create the file before trying #2 again: **New-Item $profile –ItemType File –Force**

-And now that you have your PowerShell ISE profile file open for editing, here’s the code to append to it in order to get the comment/uncomment commands and keyboard shortcuts (or keep reading and get ALL the code from further down).&#160; You will then need to restart PowerShell ISE for the new commands to show up and work.&#160; I’ll mention too that I’ve only tested this on Windows 8 with PowerShell v3.0.
+And now that you have your PowerShell ISE profile file open for editing, here’s the code to append to it in order to get the comment/uncomment commands and keyboard shortcuts (or keep reading and get ALL the code from further down).
+You will then need to restart PowerShell ISE for the new commands to show up and work.
+I’ll mention too that I’ve only tested this on Windows 8 with PowerShell v3.0.

 <div id="scid:fb3a1972-4489-4e52-abe7-25a00bb07fdf:58862c22-befe-4b77-bb11-5c61d2cc7aa1" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <p>